nazarKsn/Trash2Treasure/README.md

 <trash-2-treasure.netlify.app>

-You can visit the link to see how the front end was designed, the technology used for the front end is Html and Jquery
+You can visit the link to see how the front end was designed, the technology used for the front end is Html, CSS and Jquery

 ---